Four building blocks for a people-centric government

 - Lack of permission to engage with internal and external stakeholders, or worse, tokenistic engagement

 - Lack of necessary capabilities.

 So, what does the public sector need to look like at a whole-of-government and whole-of-organisation level to enable program managers to implement best practice?

-The OECD Government at a Glance Report 2019 was released earlier this month and takes a look at the progress governments have made towards people-centricity through a range of indicators covering inputs, processes and outcomes.
+The OECD Government at a Glance Report 2019 takes a look at the progress governments have made towards people-centricity through a range of indicators covering inputs, processes and outcomes.

 Why should you aspire to be people-centric?

 - Rebuild people’s trust in government which is still flagging after the global financial crisis in 2008